King's Cross Central: Facial recognition system

+In 2019 the Financial Times reported that Related Argent was using facial recognition software in King's Cross Central.
+Related Argent had refused to give any detailed information about how the system was being used.
+The ICO said: "Scanning people's faces as they lawfully go about their daily lives, in order to identify them, is a potential threat to privacy that should concern us all."
+The Information Commissioner launched an investigation into the matter.
+Silkie Carlo, of Big Brother Watch commented that "This is inherently a surveillance tool that bends towards authoritarianism".

 Transport links

-King's Cross/St Pancras is already served by six London Underground lines (the Northern, Piccadilly, Victoria, Circle, Metropolitan and Hammersmith & City), by Thameslink, Midland Main Line, East Coast Main Line, and Eurostar.
+King's Cross/St Pancras is served by six London Underground lines (the Northern, Piccadilly, Victoria, Circle, Metropolitan and Hammersmith & City), by Thameslink, Midland Main Line, East Coast Main Line, and Eurostar.
 These services, coupled with the ability to access each of the four main airports in the South East (Heathrow, Gatwick, Stansted and Luton airports), make King's Cross the most accessible transport interchange in London.
 There have been HS1-related works to the London Underground system, in particular works to construct a new Northern Ticket Hall, which opened in 2009.
 A new Western Ticket Hall was opened to the public on 28 May 2006.
 Network Rail has redeveloped King's Cross station, relocating the ticket hall and other functions from the former temporary structure which fronted Euston Road.

-Controversies

-Social housing commitments and controversy

-Argent have partnered with One Housing Group to provide rented and joint ownership housing units.
-A 2012 investigation by The Independent and Corporate Watch into the initial allocations found that "people with a history of mental health problems are being excluded from the social housing built there while the developers and local council have also set quotas for the number of homeless and unemployed people" at King's Cross Central's 500 social housing units.

-Argent's planning permission agreement with Camden Borough council included a commitment to provide 750 affordable units in the 1,946 constructed.
-This is intended to include lower and middle range rents and joint ownership properties.
-Argent have however asked to reduce the commitment by 21 social homes and 96 mid-level rented homes in order to sell 100 extra luxury flats.